 They live in forests, areas with bushes, and urban and suburban areas, with a lifespan of two years.

-Their color ranges from grayish-yellow to reddish-brown, and they have a black mark on the tip of their ears and tail.
+Their color ranges from grayish-yellow to reddish-brown, and they have a black mark on the tip of their ears and tails.
 They measure from 76 to 110 cm and weigh 8 to 18 kg.

 A muskrat’s average measurements are about 40-70 cm in length, and they usually weigh around 0.6-2kg.
 Although commonly referred to as a rat, muskrats are a different kind of rodent.